GitJit-max/learning-linux/chapter/01-intro.md

 It is true that open source can not promise better quality, higher reliability, more flexibility.
 Free software is not always as convenient, as its proprietary competitors.
 Free software is sometimes low quality, unreliable, inflexible.
 Developers of proprietary software are not incompetent.
 Sometimes they produce a program that is powerful and reliable, even though it does not respect the users' freedom.
 For free software advocates, glitches and missing features are never a source of shame.
 Any piece of free software that respects users' freedom has a strong inherent advantage over a proprietary competitor that does not.
 Even if it has other issues, free software always has freedom. [^notsuper]

 However in general, open-source software is written by people who care about it, need it, use it themselves, and are putting their individual reputations among their peers on the line by publishing it.
 They also tend to have less of their time consumed by meetings, retroactive design changes, and bureaucratic overhead.
-They can therefore be both more motivated and well positioned to do excellent work; Sometimes even more so than wage slaves toiling Dilbert-like to meet impossible deadlines in the cubicles of proprietary software houses.
+They can therefore be both more motivated and well positioned to do excellent work; sometimes even more so than wage slaves toiling Dilbert-like to meet impossible deadlines in the cubicles of proprietary software houses.
 Open-source packages may lack polish and have documentation that assumes much, but the vital parts will usually work quite well.
 Many mature open-source packages are of high quality, and even functionally superior to proprietary equivalent.
 In the open-source world developers are never forced (by a deadline) to close their eyes, hold their noses, and ship. [^raymond-best]

 [^notsuper]: [Benjamin Mako Hill - Free Software Isn't Practically Superior, updated 2011](https://www.gnu.org/philosophy/when-free-software-isnt-practically-superior.html)